 In the event of a failure at Site A (Diagram 2) (and due to no stretched vSphere management cluster or stretched management VLAN mentioned earlier) both management and data plane traffic is lost.

 Our primary objective is to restore access to the management plane.
 To do this we will deploy a new NSX Manager appliance to Site B (Diagram 3) and restore the configuration from backup (more on backups a little later).
+As part of the restore process, we will build out the NSX Cluster.

 Once access to the management plane is restored, we can access our NSX Manager and attach the global Tier-1 Gateway to the Tier-0 Gateway in Site B (Diagram 3).
 The Tier-0 Gateway at Site B will then advertise the downstream overlay networks to the upstream physical fabric and, once new routing information is learned, data plane traffic is restored.
 Ingress/egress traffic now flows via Site B.